-Thayan Bombard: The Thayan bombard is a magical cannon that can launch a varicannon that can launch a variety of dangerous or noxious bombs.
+Thavan Bombard: The Thayan bombard is a magical cannon that can launch a variis affected by a chill touch spell (DC 11).
+Striking with attack action to strike more ety of dangerous or noxious bombs.
 The effects depend on the missile launched.
 Firing the weapon is a standard action, requiring a ranged touch attack to strike the desired space.
 (The touch AC of an empty square is 5.)
 The Thayan bombard has a range increment of 150 feet, and like any projectile weapon, can fire up to 10 range increments at the normal -2 penalty per range increment.
 If the ranged touch attack misses, resolve the bomb's effect as a grenadelike weapon (see Chapter 3: Running the Game in the DUNGEON MASTER's Guide).